Risheit/Scenes/docs/ExampleUseCase.md

 After `BeginningSection` is read, it is popped from the queue.
 Before reading `SecretSection`, `reader` queries the event log for `"findSecret, 1"`.
-If an non-empty vector is returned, then `SecretSection` is read, otherwise it is popped from the queue.
+If a non-empty vector is returned, then `SecretSection` is read, otherwise it is popped from the queue.
 The reading of `RegulerSection` is similar, with `reader` querying `"findSecret, 0"`.